 Safe Barn Swallow Nest Removal

-It’s illegal to get rid of swallows while they’re nesting, so only remove nests after the mating pair migrates away.
+It’s illegal to get rid of swallows during the nesting season, so only remove nests after the mating pair migrates away.
 Be sure to check with your local wildlife agency to ensure your state permits the removal of abandoned barn swallow nests.

 Make sure there are no signs of barn swallows in the area for at least seven days, and that the nest doesn’t contain eggs or chicks before beginning.

-When in doubt, put in a removal request with local wildlife officials.
-They’re licensed to get rid of barn swallows as well as many other pests that an exterminator or pest control expert cannot legally handle.
+When in doubt, put in a removal request with local wildlife management services.
+They’re licensed to get rid of barn swallows as well as many other pests that a regular exterminator or pest control expert cannot legally handle.